 Let us justify that an optimal solution gives a market equilibrium.
 Let $f$ be an optimal solution that satisfies (\ref{cond:opt}) with $\pi: B\cup G\cup \{t\}\rightarrow \mathbb{R}$.
 We may assume $\pi_t=0$. $C'_{jt}(\alpha)=\log\alpha$ implies $\pi_j=-\log p_j$.
 On each $ij\in E$ we have $\pi_j-\pi_i\le -\log U_{ij}$ with equality if $f_{ij}>0$.
 With $\beta_i=e^{\pi_i}$, this is equivalent to $U_{ij}/p_j\le \beta_i$, verifying that every buyer receives a best bundle of goods.

-Assumption~\ref{assump:oracle}(b) is valid, since the derivatives on arcs $ij$ between buyers and goods are $-\log U_{ij}$, while on an arc $jt$ it is $\log f_{jt}$.
-Assumption~\ref{assump:lin-nonlin-igazi} is straightforward.
+Oracle~\ref{assump:oracle}(b) is a valid assumption, since the derivatives on arcs $ij$ between buyers and goods are $-\log U_{ij}$, while on an arc $jt$ it is $\log f_{jt}$.
+The property (\ref{assump:lin-nonlin-igazi}) is straightforward.

-Let us turn to Assumption~\ref{assump:trial}.
+Let us turn to Oracle~\ref{assump:trial}.
 When the subroutine \textsc{Trial} is called, we transform $b$ to $\hat b$ by changing the value at one node of each component $K$ of $F$.
-For simplicity, let us always modify $b_t$ if $t\in K$.
-We shall verify Assumption~\ref{assump:trial} only for such $\hat b$'s; the argument can easily be extended to arbitrary $\hat b$ (although it is not necessary for the algorithm).
+For simplicity, let us always modify $b_t$ if $t\in K$, and on an arbitrary node for the other components.
+We shall verify the assumptions in Oracle~\ref{assump:trial} only for such $\hat b$'s; the argument can easily be extended to arbitrary $\hat b$ (although it is not necessary for the algorithm).
 Let us call the component $K$ containing $t$ the {\sl large component}.